The Toxic Avenger Part II: Plot

 Masami and Toxie find Big Mac Junko, a Japanese man.
 Toxie is elated until Masami sees a shipment of fish dropped on the floor and discovers cocaine in the fish.
 Big Mac is a Yakuza leader who delves in drug dealing.
 Toxie goes through a series of battles against Yakuza enforcers and Kabuki warriors.
 Using the environment to his advantage, Toxie defeats the entire gang, only leaving him and his father.
 Big Mac reveals to Toxie a bottle of "anti-Tromatons", which can kill Toxie.
 Toxie kicks the bottle out of his father's hand and pushes him to a fish butcher, who, excited by the action, kills Toxie's dad by chopping him up.
 The bottle breaks and Toxie begins to weaken.
 Masami takes Toxie to a sumo gym, where he is healed and begins training in the art of sumo before saying goodbye to Masami and heading back to Tromaville.

 He learns that Malfaire and the "bad girls" are assaulting Claire.
 He takes on the bad girls while Claire gets the upper hand on Malfaire, incapacitating her.
-The Chairman hires a motorcycle rider named Dark Rider to destroy Tromaville.
+The chairman hires a motorcycle rider named Dark Rider to destroy Tromaville.
 With nitroglycerin strapped to Dark Rider's back, the plan is for the Dark Rider to burst into City Hall.
 Toxie hijacks a taxi and after a series of turns and misses, ends up crashing.
 Toxie hijacks a hovercraft and drives it after the Dark Rider, forcing him to bust into a home, causing the Dark Rider's demise.

 The people of Tromaville are elated.
 A man arrives in Tromaville and is revealed to be Melvin's real father.
-The Yakuza leader he defeated in Japan was "Bic Mac Bunko", who is glad to be reunited with both Melvin and his mom and is happy that Bunko, who had used identity theft against him, is no more.
-The Chairman and Malfaire unsuccessfully attempt to hitch a ride back to New York.
+The Yakuza leader he defeated in Japan was "Big Mac Bunko", who is glad to be reunited with both Melvin and his mom and is happy that Bunko, who had used identity theft against him, is no more.
+The chairman and Malfaire unsuccessfully attempt to hitch a ride back to New York.